Dealing with Mikadono Sisters Is a Breeze: Anime

 In July 2024, it was announced that the manga would receive an anime television series adaptation produced by Aniplex, animated by P.A.
 Works and directed by Tadahito Matsubayashi, with series composition by Takayo Ikami, character designs by Yūsuke Inoue, and music composed by Masaru Yokoyama.
 It was broadcast from July 10 to September 25, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX and BS11 lists the series premiere on July 9, 2025, at 24:30, which is effectively July 10 at 12:30 a.m.
 JST.)
-The opening theme song is "Kimi ni Fusawashii Kiseki" (君にふさわしい奇跡), performed by Maisondes, while the ending theme songs are performed by Yurina Amami, Aoi Koga and Yoshino Aoyama as their respective characters.
+The opening theme song is "Kimi ni Fusawashii Kiseki" (君にふさわしい奇跡), performed by Nichimezo, and the ending theme songs are performed by Yurina Amami, Aoi Koga and Yoshino Aoyama as their respective characters.

 Crunchyroll is streaming the series; an English dub premiered on July 30, 2025.